Drum & Lace

-Drum & Lace is an electronic trip-hop composer from Florence, Italy.
-Formed in 2013, their music is written, scored, recorded, and produced by Sofia Hultquist.
+Sofia Hultquist (née Degli Alessandri; born February 7, 1986), better known by her stage name Drum & Lace, is an Italian electronic trip-hop composer.
 Hultquist is best known for co-composing the soundtrack to The First Monday in May with Ian Hultquist, and for composition and sound design in fashion, film, and media.

+Hultquist is also known for co-scoring the fashion documentary The First Monday in May.
+She is also known to write music for soundscapes for fashion shows and presentations and is involved heavily in the fashion world.

-Early life and influences
+Early life

-Lead composer Hultquist was born and raised in Florence, Italy.
+Hultquist was born and raised in Florence.
 As a child she began learning classical piano at the age of seven and developed a love of music and the arts.
 Several years later, she began taking voice lessons.
 In high school, she began learning drums and guitar.